Wolseley Motors: List of 1920s and 1930s Wolseley vehicles

-List of post-Second World War Wolseley vehicles
+List of post-World War II Wolseley vehicles

 Wolseley often used a two-number system of model names.
 Until 1948, the first number was engine size in units of taxable horsepower as defined by the Royal Automobile Club.
 Thus, the 14/60 was rated at 14 hp (RAC) for tax purposes but actually produced 60 hp (45 kW).
 Later, the first number equalled the number of cylinders.
 After 1956, this number was changed to reflect the engine's displacement for four-cylinder cars.
 Therefore, the seminal 15/60 was a 1.5-litre engine capable of producing 60 hp (45 kW).
 Eventually, the entire naming system was abandoned.